 Last Race of the SummerMarty

 A photo from the committee boat, of the start of the second race at last September's Sebec Lake Labor Day Regatta.
-We're on the far right, and managed a clear-air start, but chose to tack left halfway up the second leg looking for better wind.
+We're on the far right, with the starting line off-camera to the right.
+We managed a clear-air start, but chose to tack left halfway up the second leg looking for better wind.
 There wasn't any, and we finished this race 2nd to the cat.

 Here's a shot of the warmest spot on this property.
 Outside, snowing and cold; inside, warm boats.
 Life is good.